jribbens/sslexpiry/README.md

 Requirements
 ------------

-The script relies upon Python 3 (it has only been tested under Python 3.4), and `gnutls-cli` (it has been tested with 3.2.16).
+The script relies upon Python 3 (it has been tested under Python 3.4 and 3.6), and `gnutls-cli` (it has been tested with 3.2.16 and 3.5.8).
 You can install these on Ubuntu 14.04 and later with:

     sudo apt-get install python3 gnutls-bin